Common long distance moving mistakes and ways to avoid them

 And it can prevent a lot of unnecessary damage to your belongings.
 Really, there is no excuse for botching this part of your relocation.
 Simply thinking about labeling is usually enough.
 Apply common sense and you will be good to go.

 With interstate relocations, the chance that your items will be damaged is quite higher than in local moves.
-Thus, you might want to consider additional insurance for the trip.
+Thus, you might want to consider additional valuation protection for the trip.
 Of course, it all depends on the items that you are transporting.
-If your items are not that valuable, then you may be just fine with regular insurance, which usually covers by weight.
-However, truth be told, the better idea is to acquire insurance that will cover a bit more.
-Research what insurance you might need and what each insurance covers.
+If your items are not that valuable, then you may be just fine with standard valuation, which usually covers by weight.
+However, truth be told, the better idea is to acquire valuation that will cover a bit more.
+Research what valuation you might need and what each valuation level covers.

-Again, simply acknowledging that you might need better insurance is the crux of things.
+Again, simply acknowledging that you might need better valuation protection is the crux of things.
 Apply a bit more of common sense, weigh your options carefully and it will be a breeze.

 Common long distance moving mistakes – Not booking a professional mover in advance